ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 Letter from Herbert.

-"I am actually writing this LAST postcard sitting at my desk at "
+"I am actually writing this LAST postcard sitting at my desk at home.
+I suppose I should put forth the extra effort and drop it in the mail for consistency, but I am tempted to save the post"

 # Room 3
 This is the room of Arch Aries.
 See [[History of Orindia]].